 1. Invest in Collaborative Tech and Tools

-Communication tools like Microsoft Teams and Slack are the cornerstone of team collaboration.
-Platforms like these allow team members to share ideas, files, and feedback in real time, no matter where they’re located.
+End-user communication channels are the cornerstone of team collaboration.
+Modern wellness platforms include easily accessible chat features that allow team members to share ideas and feedback in real time, no matter where they’re located.

 Beyond just choosing the right tools, it's crucial to provide proper training so that all team members can use these technologies effectively.
 Regularly updating and upgrading these tools to keep up with the latest features and security protocols can also enhance their efficiency.